JirkaDellOro/EIA2-Inverted/X01_Appendix/Code/L12_Addition/eiaSteroids/README.md

 Welcome to this example project demonstrating the skills taught in the course
 **Entwicklung interaktiver Anwendungen II (EIA2)**
 at the Hochschule Furtwangen University (HFU)
-to the students of the subject Medienkonzeption (MKB)
+to the students of the curriculum Medienkonzeption (MKB)

 ## Design
 Most prominent are the skills to design complex software solutions using UML diagrams, specifically Use-Case, Activity- and Class-Diagrams.
 Thus, browse the design documentation first: